 Things to Remember About Excel VBA PasteSpecial Function

-- If you want to skip blanks, you need to enter the argument as TRUE by default.
+- To skip blanks, we must enter the argument as TRUE by default.
 It takes FALSE.

-- If you want to transpose the data, we need to select the transpose as TRUE.
+- If we want to transpose the data, we must select the transpose as TRUE.